Troubleshooting and FAQs

 By design, the Kafka Connect API does not provide PUSH for connectors.
 See KIP-26 - Adding the Kafka Connect framework for data import/export

-Does Confluent support to run partner Connectors in the Confluent Managed Cloud?
+Does Confluent support running partner connectors in the Confluent Managed Cloud?

 Does the connector depend on installing custom SAP® enhancements using transport files?